 Retiring to Costa Rica should be on the options list of anyone looking to relocate offshore.
-It is easily accessible from the US and over the next few years more and more people will be looking for ways to stretch their retirement dollar.
+It is a short flight away from the US and over the next few years more and more people will be looking for ways to stretch their retirement dollar.

 There is a perception that retiring to Costa Rica is now "costa lotsa" but that just isn’t true ... it still compares favourably with any other South American destination.

 Tropical climate, low cost of living and natural beauty.
 Gorgeous Pacific and Caribbean beaches, forests teeming with wildlife, top quality public health care systems, and an environmental policy that has made the country nearly carbon-neutral and virtually energy independent.

 Costa Rica gives investors access to an international standard infrastructure, an entrepreneurial business climate, and a positive attitude toward foreign investment.
 It's one of the safest and most attractive Latin American countries for foreign investors.

 Added to this is a highly educated, productive and affordable workforce, and many business opportunities.

 Retiring to Costa Rica you will be living in one of the most environmentally diverse countries in the world.
 There is an abundance of water and fertile agricultural land, volcanoes, beaches, mountains, jungle, and cloud and rain forests.
 There is the variety of terrain, temperature and one of the most diverse “macro” ecosystems on the planet; producing many micro-ecosystems of fauna, flora and climate.

 The benefits and advantages go on.
 Costa Rica is so peaceful that it doesn’t even have a standing army.
 So instead of ploughing money into military resources, the funds were allocated to highways, education, medical care and the cultural arts.

 Add to the mix.
 Costa Rican friendliness and hospitality, its international airport in San Jose and proximity to the US and all told you have one of the best retirement destinations around.